Washing a Down Sleeping Bag

 Feed in quarters for 20 minutes and set the dryer temperature to low.
 You’ll keep it at this temperature for the entire drying process.

 After 20 minutes, check your sleeping bag.
 There will be clumps of down in the bag.
-Gently break them up and let the bag go for another 20 minutes.
+Gently break them up with your hands and let the bag dry for another 20 minutes.
 Repeat this process for three or more hours or until all of the down clumps have broken up.

-While dry times will vary across sleeping bags, it took my Western Mountaineering Ultralite 200 minutes (3.5 hours) of drying before it was done.
-That should help give you a baseline for what to expect for a 3 season, 32 oz down bag.
+While dry times will vary across sleeping bags, it take me about 200 minutes (3.5 hours) of drying time for a three-season 20 degree down sleeping bag.
+That should help give you a baseline for what to expect.

 After the Laundromat